TAUSBV/dqf-api/v3/README.md

 **IMPORTANT:** Depending on your mapping, you can have child projects that match the translation/review activity and other child projects that match e.g. some job distribution tasks performed by PMs.
 DQF requires posting of translation/review content, **whenever there is some trackable activity at editor level**, e.g. the editor gets opened and a few segments are modified or just made "active", irrespective of the specific role of the user (PM/translator/reviewer etc.).

-As a result, there will likely be more child projects posted to DQF than what you are able to show on your tool interface.
+As a result, there will likely be more child projects posted to DQF than what you would show on your tool interface.
 This is fine.
 DQF will aggregate results as needed using the child projects in the workflow.
 The **important** thing for you to do is to make sure that _every new or returning user_ is assigned a new DQF child project, i.e. there are no gaps in the workflow steps from a DQF perspective.

 **IMPORTANT:** As shown in the [overview schema](https://drive.google.com/file/d/0B5gqwLeATMtuZm8tR183OHFKQlE/view?usp=sharing), a child project can only have ***one*** parent project, while a parent project can have multiple child projects.
 Please keep this in mind when dealing with returned jobs and/or split jobs.
 Once the DQF project tree branches out, the branches need to be kept separate and cannot be merged back.
 This is one of the main differences between the DQF tree structure and your tool.